skid11/skid11/README.md

 ## Welcome!

 - Hi there!
-I'm skid im new to things but im always here to learn.
+I'm kam im new to things but im always here to learn.

 - I'm currently learning C#, C++, HTML, and Python